 Part 2: How can we tailor our instructional coaching approach for both novices and experts?

 In Part 1, we explored the dilemma faced by Kate, a newly-appointed T&L lead.
-Kate believes in the power of instructional coaching (IC) to transform teaching but after digging into the literature, she's confused: there are (at least) three conceptions of what instructional coaching means.
+Kate believes in the power of instructional coaching to transform teaching but after digging into the literature, she's confused: there are (at least) three conceptions of what instructional coaching means.
 Each of these suggest widely varied approaches, suit different groups of staff, and are underpinned by different philosophies.
-Kate doesn't think that she'll be able to deliver a scalable and impactful IC programme without clearing this up.
+Kate doesn't think that she'll be able to deliver a scalable and impactful instructional coaching programme without clearing this up.

 - Type-One Directive IC is about observing a teacher's lesson and selecting the 'move' that will have the biggest impact on the learning of their students.
 Coaches direct teachers to enact this move, following a set protocol including modelling and practice to ensure that the teacher achieves the change

-- Type-Three Blank-Canvas IC describes a set of features, like a one-to-one pairing of coach and teacher, high frequency observation and feedback cycles, and feedback focused on what the coach saw in the classroom.
+- Type-Three Blank-Canvas instructional coaching describes a set of features, like a one-to-one pairing of coach and teacher, high frequency observation and feedback cycles, and feedback focused on what the coach saw in the classroom.
 With the exception of deliberate practice, the model is agnostic about specific coaching mechanisms.
 A coach could utilise either Type-One or Type-Two within this framework.

 Finding our way to a unified coaching model

 All three instructional coaching types presented in Part 1 are problematic: they are either invariant to teacher expertise (Directive vs Non-Directive) or don’t provide enough guidance about how highly-effective coaching should look (Blank-Canvas instructional coaching).

 Through understanding the issues with each, Kate hopes to develop a coaching model that is responsive to the varied needs of teachers in her school.